 Intune Resource policies help devices to connect to corporate resources.
 Deployment of SCEP profiles to devices helps connect to corporate resources through Wi-Fi and VPN profiles etc. Before creating an iOS SCEP profile in Intune, you need to develop and deploy a certificate chain.

 More details about the Intune resource policy are available in my previous post.
 How to Create and Deploy SCEP Profile to iOS Devices via Intune.

 Deploy Applications to Devices using Intune

-The types of applications which Intune supports now are EXE, MSI (Windows Installer and Windows Installer through MDM), APK, IPA, XAP, APPX – APPXBUNDLE for Windows app package and Windows Phone app package.
+The types of applications that Intune supports now are EXE, MSI (Windows Installer and Windows Installer through MDM), APK, IPA, XAP, APPX – APPXBUNDLE for Windows app package and Windows Phone app package.

-Also, you can deploy store applications from Windows Store, Google Store and Apple store using Intune Azure Portal.
-More details about deploying the application via Intune is given in the following links here and here.
+Also, you can deploy store applications from Windows Store, Google Store, and Apple store using Intune Azure Portal.
+More details about deploying the application via Intune are given in the following links here and here.

-Mobile App Mgmt without Enrolment (MAM)
+Mobile App Mgmt without Enrollment (MAM)

 Microsoft Intune supports MAM without enrollment (MAM WE) and Conditional Access policies for Android devices.
-There are two types of management options for Windows, Android and iOS devices with Intune.
+There are two types of management options for Windows, Android, and iOS devices with Intune.

-For example, if a consultant’s device has already enrolled to a 3rd part EMM solution, but he wanted to have access to client’s corporate email access on his mobile device for a very short period then, The “MAM WE” is the best option for that consultant.
+For example, if a consultant’s device has already enrolled in a 3rd part EMM solution, but he wanted to have access to the client’s corporate email access on his mobile device for a concise period, then, The “MAM WE” is the best option for that consultant.

-I have a post about MAM WE “How to Enable Intune MAM without Enrollment along with Conditional Access.”
+I have a post about MAM WE, “How to Enable Intune MAM without Enrollment along with Conditional Access.”